 The input data set for PVA has certain constraints that must be satisfied, and the data have to be prepared accordingly.
 Mathematically, the data matrix must be complete with no missing values.
 Too many non-detects and censoring can skew results as well as diminish the number of samples and/or congeners that can be included.
 We eliminated congeners from the input data that were never or very rarely detected in any medium.
-The blank correction was not applied for reasons summarized in the next section. because it generated too many zeros for meaningful analysis.
+The blank correction was not applied for reasons summarized in the next section.
 Detection limits were not always available so all non-detect results were set to zero.
 The final data consisted of results for 128 congeners in 39 surface water, 12 effluent and 12 biofilm samples for a total of 63 samples.
 We also determined that the surface water and effluent data were variable, and each individual sample represented a potentially unique relative composition.
 Thus, we did not average samples at the same location, but used the original individual samples.